jeebs-habibs/coin-alert/coin-alert/README.md

  GET /api/updateTokens 200 in 97579ms

+## Reasons we cant get price
+- There are multiple pools for the token (PENGU)
+- The most recent transcation we parsed was not a buy or sell (we should fix this by only scanning pump pools like we are doing for raydium)
+    - We can probably get the transaction that created the pump pool to get the pool data if it doesnt exist

 ## TODO
 - Eventually add code to remove 'dead coins'.
 These are coins that haven't had activty for > 30 days?